Michael A. Aquino: Satanism

 In 1969, he joined the Church of Satan, led by Anton LaVey, and quickly rose through the ranks of the group.
-By 1971, Aquino had been appointed Magister Caverns of the IV degree within the church hierarchy, was the editor of the publication The Cloven Hoof and sat on the governing council of the nine.
+By 1971, Aquino had been appointed Magister Caverns of the IV degree within the church hierarchy, was the editor of the publication The Cloven Hoof, and sat on the governing council of the nine.
 His career in Satanism was paused when he went on to work in the military.
 He met LaVey at a screening of Rosemary's Baby, where LaVey gave him his business card.
 They grew to be very close.

 However, conflicts arose over time between LaVey and Aquino regarding the direction of the group.
 The latter rejected LaVey's atheism and materialism.
 When he started selling positions in the Church of Satan for money, Aquino finally left the group in 1975.
 His history of the Church of Satan, entitled The Church of Satan, has had several editions and has been an important source for academics, though how reliable Aquino is has been questioned.
-He has since extensively criticized LaVey and has, according to scholars, "gone out of his way to make public court documents that reflect negatively on LaVey’s personal life".
+He later extensively criticized LaVey and, according to scholars, went "out of his way to make public court documents that reflect negatively on LaVey’s personal life".

 After he left the Church of Satan, he started a ritual in which he asked Satan for advice on what to do next.
 According to him, Satan appeared to him in the summer of 1975 and revealed to him that he wanted to be called Set, a name that his worshippers in ancient Egypt are said to have used.
 Aquino produced a religious text, The Book of Coming Forth by Night, which he claimed was revealed to him by Set in a process of automatic writing.
-The book proclaimed Aquino Magus of the new eon of Set, and heir to LaVey's “infernal mandate”.
+The book proclaimed Aquino Magus of the new eon of Set, and heir to LaVey's "infernal mandate".
 On this basis, he founded the Temple of Set, which is dedicated to the worship of Set.
 In contrast to LaVey's approach, this group has an occult and hermetic orientation.
 Aquino's orientation was strongly influenced by the work of the British occultist Aleister Crowley.
 In 1975, the Temple of Set was registered as a non-profit church in California and received state and federal recognition and tax exemption that same year.